mbrandonw/learn-transducers-playground/README.md

-# Learn about transducers
+## Learn about transducers

 A little tutorial written in Swift playgrounds to play around with transducers.
-Open the `transducers.playground` to view the tutorial
+Open the `transducers.playground` to view the tutorial.

 ### About